farkoo/DS-Arch/CNN-Convolution/README.md

 ## Requirement:

-I used VSCode for this program.
+I used Pycharm for this program.

 **Contact me @:**